NimbleMarkets/ntcharts/cmd/ntcharts-ohlc/README.md

 # ntcharts-ohlc

 `ntcharts-ohcl` displays OHLC data as a line chart from an input CSV file.
 The command can display the braille lines or continuous line and choose which lines to display.
+The command can also display data as candlesticks with the `--candle` option, where each candle represents the OHLC each date.

 The input CSV file is required to have column headers `Date,Open,High,Low,Close,Adj Close,Volume`.
 The `Date` value format is required to be in the format `YYYY-MM-DD` and in chronological order.